How to deal with chronic pain

-“In situations where the underlying cause doesn’t have a quick or easy fix, we shift the focus towards helping the patient cope and live with their chronic pain,” said Dr. Sliwoski.
+“In situations where the underlying cause doesn’t have a quick or easy fix, we shift the focus towards helping the patient cope and live with their chronic pain,” says Dr. Sliwoski.

 Treating chronic pain can pose several challenges.
 Many of the treatments for acute pain are not safe or effective for chronic pain.

-“Fortunately, there are many tools that can help,” said Dr. Sliwoski.
+“Fortunately, there are many tools that can help,” says Dr. Sliwoski.
 “As medical technology rapidly advances, significant progress continues to be made in treating chronic pain.”

 Treatments can include individually tailored physical therapy, medication, braces, injections, surgeries, implanted devices and nerve destruction procedures that can be done with the tip of a needle.
 These treatments can help increase your ability to cope and function with residual pain that can’t be eliminated.
 Staying active is also very important.